Skip to main content

 It’s also worth noting that from April 2026, all benefits in kind (BIK)—except for loans and living accommodation—must be reported and taxed through payroll.
 Which means that you’ll no longer be able to process BIKs through P11Ds.

-To make sure everything runs smoothly, you should have a clear process in place for collecting, verifying, and recording your expenses.
+To make sure everything runs smoothly, you should have a clear process in place for collecting, verifying, and recording your expenses through reliable expense tracking and reporting systems.

 Say hello to Capture Expense